Frequently Asked Questions

 Are students required to live on campus?

-Life beyond classes is an important part of the Mount experience, and 87% of Mount students do live on campus.
-There are many different housing styles including on-campus residence halls, suites, and apartments.
-Students who live on campus also have a free microfridge in all residence halls and suites, free laundry all four years, and free parking on campus.
+Life beyond classes is an important part of the Mount experience, and 83% of Mount students do live on campus.
+There are many different housing styles including on-campus residence halls, suites, apartments, and cottages.
+Housing is guaranteed all four years.
+Students who live on campus also have a free micro-fridge in all residence halls and suites, free laundry all four years, and free parking on campus.

 Can I bring my car to campus?